REE Automotive announced P7-B, a Class 3 delivery truck built on a P7 cab chassis, following customer evaluations at REE’s UK Engineering Center.

 The configuration can be modified to best suit customer needs.
 The full x-by-wire architecture supports all-wheel steer, all-wheel drive, adaptive regenerative breaking, creep control, hill start assist, and torque vectoring as standard as well as over-the-air updates.

 "The on-track testing of the P7-B and extensive customer evaluations are another crucial step on the road to commercialization and deployment of test fleets followed by scale adaptation in fleets," said Tali Miller, chief business officer at REE.
-“Feedback from our customers has been that this is the truck they have been waiting for – a driver-centric work truck that drives like a saloon car but is built to deliver under the harshest commercial duty cycle.
-Our modular P7 chassis allows us to design vehicles tailored to our customers’ needs and we are excited to be showing them what our unique technology affords their fleets as we support them on their path towards electrification and carbon neutrality.”
+“Feedback from our customers has been that this is the truck they have been waiting for – a driver-centric work truck that drives like a saloon car but is built to deliver under the harshest commercial duty cycle.”

-REE’s P7-B and the P7 modular chassis is targeted to be produced in both North America and the UK.
+REE’s P7-B and the P7 modular chassis are targeted to be produced in both North America and the UK.